 You were not born anxious.

-Your anxious brain is always on the lookout for possible’ danger.’
-When there is no real danger there, your mind takes over, and worries, races; you expect the worse.
+Your anxious brain is always on the lookout for possible danger.’
+When there is no real danger, your mind takes over, worries, and races; you expect the worse.

 Physical symptoms, maybe even panic attacks, develop.
 The pathway in your brain for anxiety becomes stronger.
 It can connect your worries with the physical symptoms in your body.